NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 #### 1, Shifting bits

-In the low level of the computer system shifting bits is quite faster than multiplication.
-If the former costs one clock cycle, the latter will normally cost 13 to 17 clock cycles.
+In the low level of the computer system shifting bits is quite faster than arithmetic such as multiplication.
+If the former costs one clock cycle, the latter will normally costs from 13 to 17 clock cycles.
 Nowadays the speed of multiplication has  increased dramatically but it still costs 4 clock cycles.
 While 4 is bigger than one anyway.

 - What will happen if shifting 8 bits for a byte ?

+  The result is zero no matter whether it is right shifting or left shifting.
+See `shifting-bits.c` in my C code.

 #### 2, Signed and Unsigned

 1. What will happened when a signed number is calculated with an unsigned number?
-   The signed number will cast to a unsigned number.
+   First of all, the signed number will cast to a unsigned number and then calculate with the unsigned number.

 #### 3, Truncate a number